branbarh/Trello-Colors-Extension/README.md

 # Trello-Colors-Extension

-*This extension was updated to support the new labels update for Trello.
-It has been completely rewritten with a focus on performance and features—see the features section for more infromation.*
+*Trello changed a few things on their end which broke the old version of the extension; the extension has been updated to reflect these changes.
+Reinstall the extension and it should work again!
+I've also fixed the live preview when editing labels, as Trello also updated this.*

 ## To install this extension, follow these steps: